Convent of the Assumption

 The Convent of the Assumption at Sidmouth, Devon, was a Catholic girls-only, private boarding school.

 History

-Arrival of the Sisters of the Assumption (1882-1914)
+Arrival of the Sisters of the Assumption (1882–1914)

 The Sisters of the Religious of the Assumption are a Catholic, female congregation founded in Paris in 1839 by Saint Anne Eugenie Milleret (in her religious life took the name Marie Eugenie of Jesus) along with Fr.
 Theodore Combalot.
 The nuns of this congregation arrived in Sidmouth in 1882 first settling at Cottington House, before relocating to their new, purpose-built convent two years later (in 1884).
 The convent's chapel served the local Catholic parish at this time.

+It was reported at the laying of the foundation stone in 1883 that a chapel, convent and residence for a Mrs Monteith was being built on land on the Knowle estate and Mrs Monteith was defraying the cost.
+The buildings, described as ‘simple’ were built by a local builder.
+The estimated cost was between £2000 and £3000 and it was anticipated it would take 12 months to build.